'I see a whale'

 In February 1936, two news weeklies hit the news-stands: News Review and Cavalcade.
 An article in US news weekly Time ('British Newsmagazines', 24 Feb, 1936) covered the rivalry between the two.
 Cosmopolitan Press published the former from Fetter Lane in 'a grubby little building called Cosmopolitan House'.
 Time's reporter interviewed Tibor Korda, a 30-year-old Hungarian at News Review: 'Since Time . . . first made its appearance, the question has been asked frequently – who will produce a similar publication in England?'
 Then:

-News Review was later taken over by Odhams and was based at 198 High Holborn.
-It lasted until at least 1950.
+News Review was taken over by Odhams and based at 198 High Holborn.
+It lasted into the 1950s.

 In March 1938, Cavalcade relaunched as a tabloid weekly paper on newsprint under the auspices of Illustrated Publications.
-Illustrated had relaunched it again by June 1949 as The New Cavalcade.
-The Magazine Data File has this only lasting until 1950.
+Illustrated had relaunched it again by June 1949 as The New Cavalcade, but this only lasted until 1950.

 An article in Topic's first issue called the venture 'Britain's biggest publishing gamble' since the second world war.
 'Topic,' Time said, 'may discover that to make a go of it in Britain, even six millionaires are not enough.'

 The words of the doomsayer were prophetic.
-Despite a redesign and halving the cover price, Dome Press pulled out with issue 33 and the title was bought by Town publisher Cornmarket (run by Michael Heseltine and Clive Labovitch).
+Despite a redesign and halving the cover price, Dome Press pulled out with issue 33 and the title was bought by Town publisher Cornmarket (Michael Heseltine and Clive Labovitch).
 Most of the Dome staff did not transfer.
-In came Nicholas Tomalin as editor; Richards became 'consulting editor' and carried on writing a column about events in Fleet Street and television; Michael Parkinson was deputy editor.
+In came Nicholas Tomalin as editor; Richards became 'consulting editor' and carried on writing a column about Fleet Street and television; Michael Parkinson was deputy editor.
 Tom Wolsey redesigned the magazine and used photographs by people such as Don McCullin.
-However, the title collapsed by Christmas 1962.
+However, the title collapsed in late 1962.